odud-by/uae-fdi-resilience-analysis/README.md

 The ARDL estimates highlight four short-run transmission channels shaping UAE FDI dynamics:

-- **Persistence (Lagged FDI):**  FDI inflows exhibit strong year-to-year persistence: last-year inflows affect next-year outcomes.
+- **Persistence (Lagged FDI):**  FDI inflows exhibit strong year-to-year persistence, with last-year inflows influencing next-year outcomes.
 This reflects the role of project pipelines, reinvestment decisions, and implementation lags in large-scale investments.
 Once momentum builds, it tends to carry into the following year before gradually dissipating.

-- **Oil-Linked Liquidity Effects:**  Oil prices influence FDI in stages rather than instantaneously.
+- **Oil-Linked Liquidity Effects:**  Oil prices affect FDI in stages rather than instantaneously.
 Initial oil shocks generate caution and uncertainty, but as liquidity improves and confidence returns, inflows recover.
 This means UAE FDI moves closely with regional liquidity conditions.

 - **Domestic Growth & Trade Openness:**  Real GDP growth supports FDI but plays a secondary role relative to persistence and oil dynamics.
   Trade openness does not materially influence year-to-year fluctuations and operates more as a structural backdrop than a cyclical driver.